typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-non-null-assertion.md

 # `no-non-null-assertion`

-Disallow non-null assertions using the `!` postfix operator.
+Disallows non-null assertions using the `!` postfix operator.

 ## Rule Details